Switch123456789/eOSl/readme.md

 # /e/OS/lite (eOSl)
 I made this APModule because I am looking for a **stock Android-experience** similar to LineageOS and since **LineageOS ist not yet available** for the Fairphone 6, this module acts as a **temporary solution until the release**.

 If things go south (which I doubt they ever will), simply spam the "volume down" button while booting the phone.
-This disables all APModules and brings back all murena-apps back.
+This disables all APModules and brings back all murena-apps.

 ## Requirements
 - **Fairphone 6** (might work on other phones too)